charleshenville/obsidian-mainvault/basc/2023/ece241/Tri-State Buffer.md

 ## Similar to Inverters, only we do not actually invert the data.
-We employ a MOSFET Transistor.
+We employ a MOSFET.

 ![[Pasted image 20231030225200.png]]